payola/Payola/README.md

 		- [```shared```](#shared)
 		- [```server```](#server)

-Briefly, the project [```payola/project```](#project) defines that structure, dependencies among the projects, external dependencies and the build process, so it can be understood as a Makefile.
-Somehow standalone libraries are the [```payola/scala2json```](#scala2json) which provides means of scala object serialization into the JSON format and [```payola/s2js```](#s2js) which with all its subprojects enables us to write web applications in Scala (compile Scala code to equivalent JavaScript code).
+Briefly, the project [```payola/project```](#project) defines this structure, dependencies among the projects, external dependencies and the build process, so it can be understood as a Makefile equivalent.
+Somewhat standalone libraries are the [```payola/scala2json```](#scala2json) project which provides means of Scala object serialization into the JSON format and [```payola/s2js```](#s2js) project which with all its subprojects enables us to write web applications in Scala (compile Scala code to equivalent JavaScript code).

 The Payola application itself is spread within the rest of the projects, namely [```payola/common```](#common) that defines classes that are used throughout all layers and even on the client side.
 The [```payola/domain```](#domain) mostly extends classes from the [```payola/common```](#common) with backend logic.
-The [```payola/data```](#data) is a persistance, data access layer.
-The [```payola\model``` wraps up the previous three modules with an uniform interface.
-It's ment as a standard programmatical access point to the Payola.
-Finally, the web application consists of the [```payola\web\initializer```](#initializer) which is a console application initializing the databases (i.e an installer), [```payola\web\server```](#server) that is a [Play](http://www.playframework.org/) web application and the [```payola\web\client```](#client) which contains a browser MVP application (compiled to JavaScript).
-Last but not least is the [```payola/web/shared```](#shared) with objects that are called from the client, but executed on the server.
+The [```payola/data```](#data) is a persistence, data access layer.
+The [```payola\model```](#model) wraps up the previous three modules with an uniform interface.
+It's meant as a standard programmatic access point to Payola.
+Finally, the web application consists of the [```payola\web\initializer```](#initializer) which is a console application initializing the database (i.e an installer), [```payola\web\server```](#server) that is a [Play](http://www.playframework.org/) web application and the [```payola\web\client```](#client) which contains a browser MVP application (compiled to JavaScript).
+Last but not least the [```payola/web/shared```](#shared) consists of objects that are called from the client, but executed on the server.

 This structure also determines package names, which follow the pattern ```cz.payola.[project path where '/' is replaced with '.']```.
-So for example a class declared in the ```payola/s2js/compiler``` project can be found in the ```cz.payola.s2js.compiler``` package or one of its subpackages.
+So, for example, a class declared in the ```payola/s2js/compiler``` project can be found in the ```cz.payola.s2js.compiler``` package or one of its subpackages.

 <a name="project"></a>
 ## Project payola/project

 This project contains only two files: ```plugins.sbt``` and ```PayolaBuild.scala```.
-Tho former one is just a configuration of the SBT, i.e. SBT plugins that should be used on the top of standard SBT and additional Maven repositories to download dependencies from.
+The former one is just a configuration SBT file, i.e. SBT plugins that should be used on top of standard SBT and additional Maven repository declarations to download dependencies from.

 The ```PayolaBuild.scala``` is a [build definition file](https://github.com/harrah/xsbt/wiki/Getting-Started-Full-Def) of the whole solution.
-The solution structure, projects, dependencies, compilation and test settings and other concepts used there are deeply described in the [SBT Wiki](https://github.com/harrah/xsbt/wiki).
-Moreover there is a template for all projects that should be compiled to JavaScript, that adds the [s2js](#s2js) compiler plugin to the standard scala compiler.
-To create a project that should be compiled to JavaScript, use the ```ScalaToJsProject(...)``` instead of standard ```Project(...)```.
+The solution structure, projects, dependencies, compilation, test settings and other concepts used there are described in depth in the [SBT Wiki](https://github.com/harrah/xsbt/wiki).
+Moreover, there is a template for all projects that should be compiled to JavaScript, that adds the [s2js](#s2js) compiler plugin to the standard Scala compiler.
+To create a project that should be compiled to JavaScript, use ```ScalaToJsProject(...)``` instead of the standard ```Project(...)```.

 ### The cp task

 The build file defines a custom SBT Task called ```cp``` which is an abbreviation for 'compile and package'.
 In order to support compilation of the payola solution in one step, we had to introduce this non-standard task.
 Because the solution contains both the [s2js](#s2js) compiler plugin project and also projects that use that compiler plugin, it's not sufficient to mark the compiler plugin project as a dependency of projects that should be compiled to Javascript.
-The scala compiler is pluginable only via ```.jar``` files so the compiler plugin project has to be not only compiled, but also packed into a ```.jar``` package, so it can be later used.
+The Scala compiler accepts only ```.jar``` plugin files so the compiler plugin project has to be not only compiled, but also packed into a ```.jar``` package, for it to be used.

 ### Compilation of payola/web/server using cp

-Another compilation customization required by the [s2js](#s2js) is added to  compilation of the [server project](#server).
+Another compilation customization required by [s2js](#s2js) is added to the compilation process of the [server project](#server).
 During compilation of a ```ScalaToJsProject```, the generated ```.js``` files are stored into the ```payola/web/server/public/javascripts``` directory.
 Each file provides some symbols (classes and objects declared in the file) and requires some (classes and objects used in the file).
-All files in the previously mentioned directory are traversed, while extracting the dependency declarations (provides and requires) to the ```payola/web/server/public/dependencies``` file, which is used later.
+All files in the previously mentioned directory are traversed, while extracting the dependency declarations (provides and requires /terminus technicus or provisions and requirements?/) to the ```payola/web/server/public/dependencies``` file, which is used later.

 ### The clean task

-The ```clean``` SBT task is overriden so all generated files are deleted in addition to the standard behavior of ```clean```.
+The ```clean``` SBT task is overridden to ensure all generated files are deleted in addition to the standard behavior of ```clean```.

 <a name="scala2json"></a>
 ## Package cz.payola.scala2json

 To transfer data from the server side to the client side, one needs to serialize the data.
-To save bandwidth, we've chosen [JSON](http://www.json.org) as the data format.
+Not only to save bandwidth, we've chosen [JSON](http://www.json.org) as the data format.
 It is a lightweight format that's also easy to decode in JavaScript, which is used on the client side.

 While other solutions for serializing Scala objects to JSON do exist (for example [scala-json](https://github.com/stevej/scala-json)), they mostly work only on collections, maps and numeric types.
 Other objects need to implement their own `toJSON()` method.

 This seemed to us as too much unnecessary code, so we've decided to write our own serializer.
 This serializer is capable of serializing any Scala or Java object using Java language reflection.

-For some purposes, customizing the serialization process is necessary - it has proven useful to skip or add some fields of the object, etc. - this lead to serialization rules.
-For example, you might want to hide an implementation detail that a class' private fields are prefixed with an underscore (`_`) - it is possible to do so simply by adding a new `BasicSerializationRule`, where you can define a class (or trait) whose fields should be serialized (e.g. you want to serialize only fields of a superclass), a list of fields that should be omitted (transient fields) and a list of field name aliases (a map of string &rarr; string translations).

-You can explore additional serialization rules in our generated [docset](TODO Link).

-The serialization process has to deal with a few obstacles, such as a cyclic object dependencies (i.e. one object's variable is pointing to a second object which has a variable pointing back to the first one).
+The serialization process has to deal with a few obstacles, such as cyclic object dependencies (i.e. one object's variable is pointing to a second object which has a variable pointing back to the first one).

-- **Cyclic dependencies**: The serializer has an option to either serialize the object in depth (this means that a cyclic dependency will cause an exception), or to handle cycles.
-The first option has an advantage that no references need to be created, hence the resulting JSON is exactly the object's representation, with no additional fields.
-A cyclic dependency graph, however, is fairly common, hence it had to be solved.
-The serializer needs to keep a list of objects it has encountered - each object is assigned an `__objectID__` field which is simply an index of the object.
-Once the object is encountered the second time, instead of repeating the object, such a construct is entered: `"object_second_time": { "__ref__": 4 }` - i.e. a reference to an object with `__objectID__` 4.
+- **Cyclic dependencies**: The serializer has an option to either serialize the object in depth (this means that a cyclic dependency will cause an exception), or to handle cycles using object references.
+The first option has an advantage that no references need to be created, hence the resulting JSON is exactly the object's representation, with no additional fields and is very easy to deserialize into the resulting object.<br/><br/>A cyclic dependency graph, however, is fairly common, hence it had to be dealt with.
+The serializer keeps a list of objects it has encountered - each object is assigned an object ID which is simply an index of the object in the encountered-objects list.
+The object ID is then appended to the serialized object as an `__objectID__` field .
+Once the object is encountered for the second time, instead of serializing the object again, such a construct is entered: `"object_for_the_second_time": { "__ref__": 4 }` - i.e. a reference to an object with an object ID `4`.
-- **Classes**: when deserializing the object on the server, a class of the object is required:
+- **Classes**: when deserializing the object on the client, a class of the object is required, so it needs to be included in the serialized object:
 	- *Regular objects*: For regular objects, `__class__` field is added, including the class name: `"some_obj": { "__class__": "cz.payola.some.class", ... }`
 	- *Maps*: Even for maps and other collection, a class name is needed.
-Maps are translated to an object with two field: `__class__` and `__value__`: ```{ "map": { "__class__": "scala.collection.Map", "__value__": { "key": "value", ... } } }```
+Maps are translated to a JSON object with two field: `__class__` and `__value__`: ```{ "map": { "__class__": "scala.collection.Map", "__value__": { "key": "value", ... } } }```
-	- *Collections*: Other collections get translated to an object with two fields as well: ```{ "collection": { "__arrayClass__": "scala.collection.mutable.ArrayBuffer", "__value__": [ "obj1", ... ] } }```
+	- *Collections*: Other collections get translated to a JSON object with two fields as well: ```{ "collection": { "__arrayClass__": "scala.collection.mutable.ArrayBuffer", "__value__": [ "obj1", ... ] } }```
-	- *Arrays*: Regular arrays (i.e. `scala.Array`) are translated directly to a JSON array without any wrappers.
+	- *Arrays*: Regular array (i.e. `scala.Array`) is translated directly to a JSON array without any wrapper.
-- **Fields**: As Scala language doesn't have its own reflection API yet, Java reflection API had to be used.
-This presents several problems regarding getting fields: some fields are translated into methods - a getter with no parameters and a setter with one parameter, in case it's a `var` field.
+- **Fields**: As the Scala language doesn't have its own reflection API yet, [Java reflection API](http://docs.oracle.com/javase/tutorial/reflect/index.html) had to be used.
+This presents several problems regarding getting fields: some fields in Scala are translated into methods - a getter with no parameters and a setter with one parameter, in case it's a `var` field.
 The serializer must therefore look for fields even within methods when looking for a field of a particular name.
 Also, when requesting fields on an object, an empty array is returned - only declared fields get listed, so the serializer must go through the whole class hierarchy itself, listing fields of all interface and superclasses.

 > Example: Assume this code:
 >```